 Union Parking Lot (Union Avenue lot entered off Eastmoreland or Union Avenue) - This lot is designated students, faculty and staff, and registered visitors only.
-Lot is also shared space with Hospital Wing and BMHCC Warehouse.
+The lot is also has shared parking spaces with Hospital Wing.

 Vendors and guests must sign in and are given a temporary identification badge if visiting campus buildings.
 Upon completion of the visit, the badge is returned.
 Guests are to be escorted at all times while on campus.